 - Recovery mode helps us to maintain the snapshot into the recovery system.

 What is Ubuntu Recovery Mode?

 The Ubuntu accompanies a recovery mode.
 With this option, clients can get to the command line of a failed system, fix a misconfigured document, test on the off chance that system memory isn’t working, and significantly more.
-Although recovery mode exists, a ton of Ubuntu Linux clients are new to how it functions, and how they can manage it.
-In another word, we can say that each gadget concocts the recovery mode highlight which has the capacity to perform various tasks.
-These activities incorporate cleaning the garbage information, updating establishment, information rebuilding, back up, or gadget reset.
+Although recovery mode exists, a ton of Ubuntu Linux clients are new to how it functions and how they can manage it.
+In other words, we can say that each gadget concocts the recovery mode highlight, which can perform various tasks.
+These activities include cleaning the garbage information, updating the establishment, rebuilding information, backup, or resetting gadgets.